 - Increased application of forensic and electronic audit schemes and use of big data analysis to examine potential tax avoidance.

-Meanwhile, the NTS announced its national tax administration policy for 2021, addressing the support for taxpayers in undertaking tax reporting and compliance through digital transformation of the NTS services such as expanded mobile applications for notification and payment of taxes.
+Meanwhile, the National Tax Service (NTS) announced its national tax administration policy for 2021, addressing the support for taxpayers in undertaking tax reporting and compliance through digital transformation of the NTS services, such as expanded mobile applications for notification and payment of taxes.
 It also includes navigation services to provide taxpayers with specific information by category and characteristics.
 In addition, the policy calls for improving the basis of tax fairness through focused audits aimed at booming or emerging industries and increased efforts to fight tax avoidance and evasion attempts.